The Great Wildebeest Migration

 September sees the herds spread out across the northern Serengeti, where the Mara River provides the migration with its most serious difficulty.
 This river passes through the northern Serengeti from Kenya’s Masai Mara Game Reserve.
 Watching the worried herds of the wildebeest migration crossing the Mara River is very magnificent; there are often scenes of great panic and confusion.
 Although the struggle to cross the river is great, it is familiar to see herds cross the Mara River on one day, and then back south a few days later.

-By October the wildebeest herds are migrating again with more accord: all are taking the southern route, through Loliondo and the Serengeti National Park’s Lobo area, returning to the green grass which follow the rains on the short-grass plains of the southern Serengeti in November
+By October the wildebeest herds are migrating again with more accord: all are taking the southern route, through Loliondo and the Serengeti National Park’s Lobo area, returning to the green grass which follows the rains on the short-grass plains of the southern Serengeti in November

-Its however notable that the wildebeest’s journey is dictated primarily by their response to the weather; they follow the rains and the growth of new grass
+It is however notable that the wildebeest’s journey is dictated primarily by their response to the weather; they follow the rains and the growth of new grass

 Mutual – benefit relationship between Zebra and Wildebeest